sloniki/logiq/README.md

 LogIQ is a simple monitoring front end for Elastic Logstash.
 It uses Monitoring [API](https://www.elastic.co/guide/en/logstash/current/monitoring.html).

-Works for Logstash version > **6.0** (**7.10.0** has also been tested).
+Tested on Logstash versions 6.x-7.x

 ![example_image](example.png)

 # Usage
-Just open the html page and add your Logstash hosts with port number.
+Open the html page and add your Logstash hosts with port number.
 You need internet connection as the page uses external libraries like bootstrap, jquery and echarts.

 # Logstash Configuration
 You need to enable remote connections on Logstash, just add the line in Logstash config file (default /path/to/logstash/config/logstash.yml):